EmployeeIssues.comU.S. Employee Rights in Plain English

 Drugs or the resulting chemical changes (metabolites) stay in your body for some time after use, without intervention.
 How long after drug use that a test can detect it, is called drug detection time.

-Although workplace drug testing procedures typically account for it, valid use of a prescription medication still might trigger positive test results for a commonly-abused drug, depending on the medication.
-For example, a prescription pain reliever that includes the narcotic codeine or morphine, might cause you to fail workplace drug testing for opiates.
+Although workplace drug testing procedures typically account for it, valid use of prescription medications still might trigger positive test results for commonly-abused drugs, depending on the medication.
+For example, a prescription pain reliever that includes the narcotic codeine or morphine might cause you to fail workplace drug testing for opiates.

-If you fail a drug test solely because you're taking a valid prescription medication that you're not abusing, but your employer disciplines you for it anyway, you might have grounds for a lawsuit.
+If you fail a drug test solely because you're taking a valid prescription medication that you're not abusing, but an employer disciplines you or refuses to hire you anyway, then you might have grounds for a lawsuit.
 That's especially true under the American's with Disabilities Act.
 Consult a lawyer about that.

 Next Page > Workplace Drug Testing Employee Rights and Concerns (Cont.)